Slavic-Eurasian Research Center

-Slavic-Eurasian Research Center (Japanese: ユーラシア研究センター Surabu yūrashia kenkyū sentā) is a scholarly institute at Hokkaido University, Sapporo, Hokkaido, Japan.
+Slavic-Eurasian Research Center (Japanese: スラブ・ユーラシア研究センター Surabu yūrashia kenkyū sentā) is a scholarly institute at Hokkaido University, Sapporo, Hokkaido, Japan.
 This Center specializes in research on the post-Soviet and postcommunist states and their inhabitants across Eurasia.

 History

 The origins of the Slavic-Eurasian Research Center’s go back to the Cold War.
 A year after the end of the US occupation of Japan (28 April 1952), a decision was taken at Hokkaido University on 24 June 1953 to coordinate research and activities of scholars who did research within the broad remit of Soviet and Communist studies or Area studies.
 Two years later, on 1 June 1955, the group was formalized as a Slavic Institute, incorporated in the University’s Faculty of Law.
 On 1 April 1978 this Institute gained organizational independence and was renamed as the Slavic Research Center (SRC).

 In recognition of the geopolitical changes that followed the end of communism in Europe and the breakup of the Soviet Union (thus obviating the validity of Communist studies), on 1 April 2014, the Center was renamed as the Slavic-Eurasian Research Center (SRC).